 REGAIN research project ready for launch

 Three test setups, each with its own purification technique, are ready for use.
-These three methods are central to the REGAIN research project, with the ultimate goal of removing drug residues from purified wastewater in such a way that this extra-purified water can be used as a source for industrial water.
+These three methods are central to the REGAIN research project, with the ultimate goal of removing drug residues from treated in such a way that this extra-purified water can be used as a source for industrial water.

 Research into three technologies